AlgorithmicPolicyIndex/ChatPlays/readme.md

 # Alright.
 I forgot to make the Enabler command.
 So rainbow messages are active by default, no matter what.
 I will work on this tomorrow.

 # ChatPlays
 Head over to the [Wiki](https://github.com/AlgorithmicPolicyIndex/ChatPlays/wiki) to read more and specific things about Controls and Settings!
-**Have fix the Wiki to be up-to-date**

 # Work Load / Plans
  - TWITCH